 outpaced the Zacks Consensus Estimate.
 Top-line growth, driven by

-impressive performance across all the segments was the tailwind.
+impressive performance across all the segments was partially offset

-Assets under management (AUM) reflected consistent improvement as
+by higher expenses.
+Assets under management (AUM) reflected a

-interest-rate environment will likely weigh on the company's
+management segment will likely weigh on the company's financials in

 Headquartered in Minneapolis, MN, Ameriprise Financial, Inc. was

-was changed to Investors Diversified Services Inc. (IDS).
-In 1983,
+changed to Investors Diversified Services Inc. (IDS) in 1949.
+In

-the company was formed as a Delaware corporation in connection with
+1983, the company was formed as a Delaware corporation in

-American Express' 1984 acquisition of IDS Financial Services from
+connection with American Express' 1984 acquisition of IDS Financial

-Alleghany Corporation.
-It further changed its name to American
+Services from Alleghany Corporation.
+It further changed its name to

-Express Financial Corporation in 1994 and finally to Ameriprise
+American Express Financial Corporation in 1994 and finally to

 Ameriprise is engaged in providing financial planning, products